The Voice Kids (German TV series)

-The Voice Kids is a German reality talent show created by John de Mol and a junior version of The Voice of Germany.
+The Voice Kids is a German reality talent show created by John de Mol Jr. and a junior version of The Voice of Germany.
 Based on the original The Voice Kids of Holland, the show was developed for children between the ages of 7 and 15.
 It began airing on Sat.1 on April 5, 2013.

 There are five different stages to the show: producers' auditions, blind auditions, battle rounds, sing-offs, and final.
-There have been thirteen winners to date: Michèle Bircher (12), Danyiom Mesmer (14), Noah-Levi Korth (13), Lukas Janisch (13), Sofie Thomas (11), Anisa Celik (10), Mimi & Josefin (13 & 15), Lisa-Marie Ramm (15), Egon Werler (15), Georgia Balke (11), Emma Filipović (14), Jakob Hebgen (15), and Neo Klingl (14).
+There have been fourteen winners to date: Michèle Bircher (12), Danyiom Mesmer (14), Noah-Levi Korth (13), Lukas Janisch (13), Sofie Thomas (11), Anisa Celik (10), Mimi & Josefin (13 & 15), Lisa-Marie Ramm (15), Egon Werler (15), Georgia Balke (11), Emma Filipović (14), Jakob Hebgen (15), Neo Klingl (14), and Katelyn Harrington (12).

 Since its inaugural season, Thore Schölermann has served as host until his departure in the 14th season.
 A second main presenter was introduced in 2015, with Chantal Janzen from 2015 to 2016, Debbie Schippers from 2017 to 2018 and Melissa Khalaj from 2019 onward.
 Aline von Drateln was a backstage presenter in 2013 and was replaced by Nela Lee in 2014.
-The coaches for the upcoming fourteenth season will be Álvaro Soler, Heiko & Roman Lochmann, Leony, and Michael Patrick Kelly.
+The coaches for the most recent fourteenth season were Álvaro Soler, Heiko & Roman Lochmann, Leony, and Michael Patrick Kelly.
 Other coaches from previous seasons include Lena Meyer-Landrut, Henning Wehland, Tim Bendzko, Johannes Strate, Mark Forster, Sasha Schmitz, the duo Nena & Larissa Kerner, Max Giesinger, the duo The BossHoss, Stefanie Kloß, Lukas Nimscheck & Flo Sump from the band Deine Freunde, the duo Michi Beck & Smudo, Wincent Weiss, Ayliva, and Clueso.